-I was in California celebrating a milestone birthday for my mom (happy birthday, mom!) over the last couple of days and so I had a lot of catching up to do on the news this morning.
+I was in California celebrating a milestone birthday for my mom (happy birthday, mom!) recently, and so I had a lot of catching up to do on the news this morning.
 A headline from AdExchanger caught my eye: “Nielsen Moves Into The Marketing Cloud Business.”

 It’s official: Marketing clouds have jumped the shark.